gonalc/porrapp-scrapper/README.md

 # PorrApp Scraper

-A real-time La Liga match data collector built with Bun that fetches game information and stores it in Supabase.
+A real-time football matches data collector built with Bun that fetches game information and stores it in Supabase.

 ## 🚀 Features